-John F. Peiserich is an Executive Vice President and Practice Lead in J.S.
-Held's Environmental, Health & Safety practice.
+John F. Peiserich is a Senior Vice President in J.S.
+Held's Environmental, Health & Safety - Risk & Compliance group.
 With over 30 years of experience, John provides consulting and expert services for heavy industry and law firms throughout the country with a focus on Oil & Gas, Energy, and Public Utilities.
 He has extensive experience evaluating risk associated with potential and ongoing compliance obligations, developing strategies around those obligations, and working to implement a client-focused compliance strategy.
 Mr. Peiserich has appointments as an Independent Monitor through EPA's Suspension and Debarment Program.
 John routinely supports clients in a forward-facing role for rulemaking and legislative issues involving energy, environmental, Oil & Gas, and related issues.